Biological Science Teachers, Postsecondary

 Minimal Risk (0-20%): Occupations in this category have a low probability of being automated, as they typically demand complex problem-solving, creativity, strong interpersonal skills, and a high degree of manual dexterity.
 These jobs often involve intricate hand movements and precise coordination, making it difficult for machines to replicate the required tasks.

 More information on what this score is, and how it is calculated is available here.

-Our visitors have voted that there is a small chance this occupation will be replaced.
+Our visitors have voted there's a low chance this occupation will be automated.
 This assessment is further supported by the calculated automation risk level, which estimates 7% chance of automation.

 What do you think the risk of automation is?

 What is the likelihood that Biological Science Teachers, Postsecondary will be replaced by robots or artificial intelligence within the next 20 years?

 The following graph(s) are included wherever there is a substantial amount of votes to render meaningful data.
 These visual representations display user poll results over time, providing a significant indication of sentiment trends.

 The number of 'Biological Science Teachers, Postsecondary' job openings is expected to rise 12.4% by 2031

 Updated projections are due 09-2023.